ndk/cv_resume/README.md

 * 2009 December - 2013 March: Software Development Team Lead at Acronis (https://www.acronis.com)

   My first goal in the new position was putting together a new team that should respond to the installation process, making it effortless, faster, and durable.
 We reworked licensing to fit constantly shifting requirements.
-My team and I were spreading the best practices around the company like SOLID, KISS, DRY, TDD, unittesting, and etc. Due to the specifics of my responsibilities, I contributed to core parts of products such as database backup, migration from physical machines to virtual and back, data bus, etc. What I'm most proud of is that although my team was made of juniors, it grew incredibly fast, and all of them became mature experts with a solid background.
+My team and I were spreading the best practices around the company like SOLID, KISS, DRY, TDD, unittesting, etc. Due to the specifics of my responsibilities, I contributed to core parts of products such as database backup, migration from physical machines to virtual and back, data bus, etc. What I'm most proud of is that although my team was made of juniors, it grew incredibly fast, and all of them became mature experts with a solid background.

   - C++
   - VMware ESXi